netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    on the structure nor the use of this parameter.

-   The "time-zone-identifier" parameter, if provided, specifies the time zone reference of the date and time values with local time format.
+   The "time-zone-identifier" parameter, if provided, specifies the time zone reference {{!RFC7317}} of the local date and time values.

    The "validity" parameter specifies the date and time after which a schedule will be considered as invalid.
-It determines the latest time that a schedule can be executed by a system and takes precedence over similar attributes that are provided at the schedule instance itself.
+It determines the latest time that a schedule can be started to execute by a system and takes precedence over similar attributes that are provided at the schedule instance itself.

-   The "max/min-allowed-start" parameters specify the maximum/minimum scheduled start date and time, a requested schedule will be rejected if the first occurrence of the schedule is later/earlier than the configured values.
+   The "max/min-allowed-start" parameters specify the maximum/minimum scheduled start date and time, a requested schedule will be rejected if the first occurrence of the schedule starts later/earlier than the configured values.

    The "max-allowed-end" parameter specifies the maximum allowed end time of the last occurrence.
-A requested schedule will be rejected if the end time of last occurrence is later than the configured "max-allowed-end" value.
+A requested schedule will be rejected if the end time of last occurrence starts later than the configured "max-allowed-end" value.

    The "discard-action" parameter specifies the action if a requested schedule cannot be accepted for any reason and is discarded.
 Possible reasons include,